 Credit risk from balances with banks and financial institutions is limited because the counterparties are reputable financial institutions with appropriate credit-ratings assigned by international credit-rating agencies.
-Further, the principal amounts of deposits in local banks (including saving accounts and current accounts) are guaranteed by the Central Bank of Kuwait in accordance with Law No. 30 of 2008 Concerning Guarantee of Deposits at Local Banks in the State of Kuwait which came into effect on 3 November 2008.
+Further, the principal amounts of deposits in local banks (including saving accounts and current accounts) are guaranteed by the Central Bank of Kuwait (CBK) in accordance with Law No. 30 of 2008 Concerning Guarantee of Deposits at Local Banks in the State of Kuwait which came into effect on 3 November 2008.

-Impairment on cash and bank balances has been measured on a 12-month expected loss basis and reflects the short maturities of the exposures.
-The Group considers that its cash and bank balances have low credit risk based on the external credit ratings of the counterparties and CBK guarantee of deposits placed with local banks.
+Impairment on bank balances and term deposit has been measured on a 12-month expected loss basis and reflects the short maturities of the exposures.
+The Group considers that its bank balances and term deposit have low credit risk based on the external credit ratings of the counterparties and CBK guarantee of deposits placed with local banks.